 Successfully transplanting a cactus requires careful new site preparation.
 The cactus roots should air dry for a few days before installing the plant in its new location.
 During this time, assess the soil and amend as needed.
 In sandy locations, add 25% compost.
 In areas with rich or clay soil, add pumice to help assist with drainage.

 Dig a shallow, wide hole that is the same size as the original planting site.
 Orient the cactus at the same exposure it experienced in the old planting location.
 This is one of the more crucial details because it will prevent or minimize sunburn.
 Carefully lift the plant and settle it in the correct orientation in the prepared hole.
 Backfill around the roots and tamp down.
 Water the plant deeply to settle the soil.

 Some special care is required for several months after moving a cactus plant.
-Water the plant twice per week for a month unless nighttime temperatures drop below 60 degrees Fahrenheit (16 C.).
-In this case, do not water unless up to 4 months have gone by without precipitation.
+Water the plant twice per week for a month unless nighttime temperatures drop below 60 degrees F. (16 C.).
+In this case, do not water unless up to four months have gone by without precipitation.

-If transplant takes place in spring or summer, cover the plant with shade cloth to prevent burning.
-Keep the cloth in place for 3 to 4 weeks as the plant re-establishes and adapts to its new conditions.
+If the transplant takes place in spring or summer, cover the plant with a shade cloth to prevent burning.
+Keep the cloth in place for three to four weeks as the plant re-establishes and adapts to its new conditions.

-Large plants over 5 feet in height will benefit from staking.
-After a month, diminish watering frequency to every 2 to 3 weeks in summer and 2 to 3 times during winter.
+Large plants over 5 feet (1.5 m.) in height will benefit from staking.
+After a month, diminish watering frequency to every two to three weeks in summer and two to three times during winter.
 Watch for signs of stress and address each symptom individually.
 Within a few months, your plant should be well established and on its way to recovery from the moving process.